 A glass jar and 20 wooden skewers, if you’re making them into cake pops

 1.)
-In a food processor, blend together everything except for the coconut flour and desiccated coconut.
+In a food processor, blend together everything except for the desiccated coconut and cacao nibs.

 3.)
-Shape the chocolate mixture into small balls with your hands and roll in the desiccated coconut, to coat.
+Shape the chocolate mixture into small balls with your hands and roll in the desiccated coconut or cacao nibs, to coat.

 4.)
-Transfer to any dish and cover with cling film.
-Store in the fridge for at least 30 minutes before eating.
+Transfer to a container and store in the fridge for at least 30 minutes before eating.

 5.)
 If you’re making them into cake pops, check that the wooden skewers aren’t too long for the jar (trim them if they are) and pop each brownie bite onto the sharp end of a wooden skewer.
 Arrange them in a jar.